00:00:02 The IIA

 The second, if you move out of the legal and the regulatory space, is having a very operational lens to it or a compliance lens to it.

-Chances are your internal audit is hopefully not the first party that's going to be looking at
+chances are your internal audit is hopefully not the first party that's going to be looking at what risks exist in the privacy space.

 There should definitely be like risk assessments either performed by the legal teams, or if you have a compliance organization, information security organization, which could also be looking at privacy as a space.